EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 - [https://customerportal.euro-linux.com](https://customerportal.euro-linux.com)
   for EuroLinux customers

-The only difference is that Customer Portal keep older versions when CDN that is used for mirroring, keep only two latest ISO for each version to save space (single EuroLinux AppStream isos might take up to 10 GB).
+The only difference is that Customer Portal keep older versions when CDN is used for mirroring, keep only the two latest ISO for each version to save space (single EuroLinux AppStream isos might take up to 10 GB).